vippsas/vipps-solutions/taxi-companies/scan-qr-to-payment-page.md

 <!-- START_METADATA
 ---
-title: Customer scans QR code which leads to payment page
-sidebar_label: Customer scans QR code which leads to payment page
 sidebar_position: 101
-hide_table_of_contents: true
+hide_table_of_contents: false
 pagination_next: null
 pagination_prev: null
 ---
 END_METADATA -->

-# Customer scans QR code which leads to payment page
+# Vipps payment through company website

-The customer scans a QR and follows instructions to pay from the taxi company's landing page.
+The customer scans a Vipps QR code and is directed to the taxi company's landing page.
+There, they follow instructions and pay with Vipps.

 ![Labeling in the taxi](images/labeling_in_the_taxi.png)